camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 #### Show instance count

-Displays the total instance count on the right-hand side of the visualization.
+Displays the total instance count on the right side of the visualization.
 If you save the report while this option is enabled, the number will also be shown on any dashboard this report is added to and when the report is shared.

 #### Chart goal line